mylescarey2019/GifTastic/README.md

 ### Executing program

 * open in browser and follow instructions
-*   1. click on unordered list of possible answers for each question
-    2. play another set of 10 questions after completing one
-    3. option to re-play all sets of questions after they have been completed
+*   1. enter search terms
+    2. Use arrow controls to cycle thru the 10 retrieved Gifs
+    3. Search terms are saved in drop-down for reuse
+    2. Use Clear button to remove all saved searches

 ## Help